Maharava/Jovian_Cards/docs/MECHANICS_GLOSSARY.md

 - **Disarm:** ATK set to 0 for 1 turn
 - Both can coexist (separate status effects)

-### Rally Stacking
+### Rally/Encourage Stacking
-- Rally does NOT stack from multiple sources
+- Rally and Encourage each do NOT stack from multiple sources
-- First Rally applies, subsequent ones are ignored
+- First application applies, subsequent ones are ignored
-- Permanent buff (doesn't expire)
+- Both are permanent buffs (don't expire)
+- Tracked via unit status flags (rallied/encouraged)

 ---